54 Best Halloween Songs to Add to Your Costume Party Playlist

 “Supermassive Black Hole” by Muse

 The guitar riffs in Muse’s “Supermassive Black Hole” make it feel made for monsters.
-The song was featured in the original Twilight film when the vampire Cullen clan plays a very unique game of baseball.
+The song was featured in the original Twilight film, when the vampire Cullen clan plays a very unique game of baseball, which we think qualifies it as one of the best Halloween songs.

 “Scary Monsters (and Super Creeps)” by David Bowie

-When David Bowie released this song in 1980, he probably didn’t record it with the idea that it would one day be included on costume party playlists, but here we are.
+When David Bowie released this song in 1980, he probably didn’t record it with the idea that it would one day be included on costume party playlists as one of the best Halloween songs, but here we are.
 You just can’t have monsters and creeps in a track and not expect it to be associated with Halloween, can you?
-Whether you want to continue the theme or not, check out these clever group costumes for your spooky soiree.

 “Creep” by Radiohead

 While the song is actually about a guy who doesn’t feel good enough for the woman he’s interested in, Radiohead frontman Thom Yorke says he has received multiple letters from murderers saying how much they can relate to the lyrics.
-Errr…yikes!” product_price=”9.49″ product_category=”Digital Music Purchase” product_retailer=”Amazon.com Services LLC” content_rating=”” /]
+Errr … yikes!

 “Freaks Come Out at Night” by Whodini

-Celebrate all of the freaks out at night with this old-school hip-hop track from 1984.
+Celebrate all the freaks out at night with this old-school hip-hop track from 1984.
 The synthesized chorus is everything your Halloween music playlist needs for a little ’80s goodness.
-Don’t leave your pets out of the holiday shenanigans: These are the best Halloween costumes for dogs and cats.

 “Eyes Without a Face” by Billy Idol

 Early punk rock musician Billy Idol has said that he came up with the name for this song because he was intrigued by the title of a 1960s French horror film called Les Yeux Sans Visage, which translates to Eyes Without a Face.
-It’s an unforgettable but creepy ballad that should totally haunt your Halloween party.
+It’s an unforgettable but creepy ballad and definitely one of the best Halloween songs to haunt your party.

 “Time Warp” by The Rocky Horror Picture Show Cast